stelladrinkwater/Aqueous/README.md

 Font is:
 https://www.fontspace.com/sailing-scribe-font-f126927

+# Instructions for Use

+On macOS, open the webpage [https://stelladrinkwater.github.io/Aqueous/] in Chrome (other browsers may not work).
+Then, set up the IAC Driver (see the README on GitHub for step-by-step instructions with images).

+On Windows or Linux, you’ll need a virtual MIDI port such as loopMIDI (Windows) or rtpMIDI/a2jmidid (Linux).
+Windows and Linux setups remain untested as of this iteration of the project.

+Once your virtual MIDI port or IAC driver is ready, load one of the included Decent Sampler patches from the project repository, and set up a MIDI track in your DAW to listen to that virtual MIDI port for notes.

+Velocity is mapped to bubble size and pitch spans an arbitrary 24–72 range (the sampler patch matches this).
+Notes are 300 ms long.
+Keep the browser window active (don’t close it, switch tabs, or let it sleep, or else MIDI data flow will stop).

 ## Instructions for Mac IAC Driver (Virtual Midi) Setup:

 1. Cmd + Space search for Audio Midi Setup and open it